sumitst05/Tic_Tac_Toe_cpp/README.md

 - Has Single & Multi Player options.
 - Can select different characters as Marker in Multi-Player option.
 - Includes Invalid-Input flags (Program won't fall in an infinite loop if character is entered in buffer whe asked for integer or vice-cersa)
+- Implements Minimax Algorithm so the computer is able to make the best moves!!

 ## Installation